GabeScott/standard-works-vault/General Conference/1994 April - We All Have a Father in Whom We Can Trust.md

 We determined early in our marriage that it was our responsibility to teach the gospel to our son and that Church programs would reinforce the teaching in the home.
 Kevin often accompanied his mother as she visited the sick and the elderly to administer compassionate service.

-These experiences have contributed to a close family relationship that has flourished through the years, giving us an insight into the potential that exists in the eternities, as described in the Doctrine and Covenants, section 130, verse 2: “And that same sociality which exists among us here will exist among us there, only it will be coupled with eternal glory, which glory we do not now enjoy.”
-[D&C 130:2]
+These experiences have contributed to a close family relationship that has flourished through the years, giving us an insight into the potential that exists in the eternities, as described in the Doctrine and Covenants, section 130, verse 2: “And that same sociality which exists among us here will exist among us there, only it will be coupled with eternal glory, which glory we do not now enjoy.” \[[[D&C 130.2|D&C 130:2]]\]

 We should always remember that regardless of our circumstances, we all have a Father in whom we can trust and to whom we can turn for comfort and counsel.
 He is our Heavenly Father.

 What a thrill it is to hear children singing with conviction, “I am a child of God.”
-We are in truth his offspring, and he is “not far from every one of us” (Acts 17:27).
+We are in truth his offspring, and he is “not far from every one of us” ([[Acts 17.27|Acts 17:27]]).

-Each day I enjoy an increasing appreciation for the words of the Savior expressed in his great intercessory prayer: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (John 17:3).
+Each day I enjoy an increasing appreciation for the words of the Savior expressed in his great intercessory prayer: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” ([[John 17.3|John 17:3]]).

 I know that he lives; I know that he loves us, for we are his children.
 His son Jesus Christ is our Advocate with the Father and leads his church today through living prophets.
 I testify that their words will guide us safely home.
 In the name of Jesus Christ, amen.